-The following table provides hypothetical percentage changes in the Nasdaq-100 Index from the closing level in the prior month for the specified index level for each example, subject to the Monthly Return Cap and the Profit Lock-In Amount.
+The following table provides hypothetical percentage changes in the Nasdaq-100 Index from the closing level in the prior month or, in the case of the first month, from 1,404.22, the closing level of the Nasdaq-100 Index on September 22, 2004, for the specified index level for each example, subject to the Monthly Return Cap and the Profit Lock-In Amount.
 The sum of these Monthly Returns equals the Summation Amount.
 The examples are based on the following criteria:

-- five hypothetical examples, each assuming hypothetical increases in the Nasdaq-100 Index over the term of the SUMS, with differing Summation Amounts; and - one hypothetical example, assuming a hypothetical decrease in the Nasdaq-100 Index over the term of the SUMS.
+- five hypothetical examples, each assuming hypothetical increases in the Nasdaq-100 Index over the term of the SUMS, with differing Summation Amounts; - one hypothetical example, assuming a hypothetical decrease in the Nasdaq-100 Index over the term of the SUMS.